HubSpot Real Experience B2B Manufacturing By Walter V. · March 16, 2026 · 10 min read

 What we discovered later — much later — was that we were already sitting on free help we didn't know existed.

 Because we were on HubSpot Enterprise, direct onboarding support from HubSpot's own team was included in our subscription.
 Not a chatbot.
 Not a knowledge base.
 Actual HubSpot people, calling to help with setup, configuration, and best practices.
+If you are still deciding whether HubSpot is the right choice over a lower-cost alternative, our HubSpot vs ActiveCampaign comparison covers the real cost difference in detail.

 The problem was — we didn't know this.
 And when HubSpot support called us during the early months of implementation, we assumed it was some kind of sales call or spam.
 So we didn't answer.